cooperda00/mbsbkk/src/markdown/charities/charities.md

 [The Fatima Centre](https://goodshepherdbangkok.com/)

-Being totally non-profit and charitable, all proceeds from admission fees will go towards supporting this charity.
+Being totally non-profit and charitable, proceeds from admission fees will go towards supporting this charity.
 If you needed another reason to get involved, you just found it.

 Through MBSBKK 2018 we were able to make 220, 000 baht in charitable contributions.